akash-network/helm-charts/README.md

 ### Setup DNS

 We defined a $DOMAIN which all of the charts will use for their ingress routes.
-For our example lets define ours as `nodes.yourdomain.com`.
+For our example lets define ours as `yourdomain.com`.

-The Provider chart creates an ingress-nginx controller that runs on every Kubernetes worker node and binds to port 80 and 443.

 Therefore the DNS structure should look something like this:

-Add an A record for nodes.yourdomain.com and replace x.x.x.x with the ip addresses of all Kubernetes worker nodes.
+Add a A records with the ip addresses of all Kubernetes worker nodes pointing to nodes.yourdomain.com.

 To get the external IP of your worker nodes, run `kubectl get nodes -A -o wide`.
 If you are using a network at home, use your IP address or dynamic dns.